datacenter/acitoolkit/docs/source/subscriptions.rst

 With the acitoolkit, it is possible to get objects from the APIC either on demand or through object event subscriptions.
 In most cases, getting the objects on demand will be sufficient.
-However, in cases where action needs to be taken immediately or must be frequently polled, event subscriptions can be used.
+However, in cases where action needs to be taken immediately or to avoid frequent polling of the APIC, event subscriptions can be used.

 Objects on demand
 -----------------